TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/lists.md

 <div class="lesson-content__panel" markdown="1">
 To get some practice using lists, create a new html document and create the following lists:

-1. An unordered shopping list of your favourite foods
+1. An unordered shopping list of your favorite foods
 2. An ordered list of todo's you need to get done today
 3. An unordered list of places you'd like to visit someday
-4. An ordered list of of your all time top 5 favourite video games or movies
+4. An ordered list of your all time top 5 favorite video games or movies
 </div>

 ### Additional Resources